Skip to Content

 Initial Rating Assignment

-When players are new to the system, SwissSys assigns initial ratings based on grade level:
+When players are new to the system, SwissSys assigns initial ratings based on the player’s Age field:

 Configuration Dialog